dragandaniel95/dragandaniel95/README.md

 ### Hi there 👋
+- 👀 I’m interested in growing up in the IT industry.
+- 🌱 I’m currently learning Python
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/daniel-ionut-dragan/)

 <!--

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
 -->